wata-gh/bastion/README.md

 ## Capistrano

-If you are using capistrano, you can set environment settings and deploy.
+If you are using capistrano, you can set environment(config/unicorn/production.rb) settings and deploy.

 ```shell
 bundle exec cap production deploy